wavefrontHQ/docs/integrations/kafka.md

 Make sure that Bitnami Kafka with `bitnami/kafka-exporter` and `bitnami/jmx-exporter` are deployed on your cluster.

-You can use the following command to deploy Bitnami Kafka with kafka-exporter and jmx-exporter:{% raw %}
+You can use the following command to deploy Bitnami Kafka with kafka-exporter and jmx-exporter:{% raw %}
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami